thomaswang21/canoe/README.md

     - The player starts with the canoe positioned at the bottom-centre of the screen.
     - Rocks begin to appear, and the player steers left or right using the A/D keys on the keyboard to avoid collisions.
     - Time elapsed during play is displayed at the top left-hand corner of the screen.
+3. **VoiceControl:**
+   -The player can control the boat by saying "left" or"right" by voice.

 3. **End Game:**
     - The game ends when the canoe collides with a rock.